omeka/omeka-s-enduser/content/items.md

 - *Upload*: select a file to upload from your computer.
 - *URL*: add a link to a website or web resource.
 - *oEmbed*: insert an embedded representation of an external URL.
 Note that this will only work with content from existing oEmbed providers.
+- *YouTube*: add a link to embed a YouTube video.
 - *HTML*: add html content as a media resource for your item.
+- *IIIF*: Add an IIIF image via url.

 While editing, you can delete any media instance using the delete button (trashcan) on the upper right corner of the media block.